who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Extrapolation

-However, these points don't really help if one needs information for a property between two points.
+These points don't really help if one needs information for a property between two points.
 Therefore, you find the second map that features the mean rent price for each _quartier_.

 We were still not satisfied by this second map, because it averages out all fine-grained information.
 The  [k-nearest-neighbours] algorithm seemed like the perfect match for the problem.
 (And not _only_ because of its name.)
-By looking at the (in our case 13) nearest neighbours of a parcel it predicts the rent price.
-This allowed us to get a smooth heat-map of rents in Lausanne.
+By looking at the nearest neighbours of a parcel we predict its rent price.
+This allows us to get a smooth heat-map of rents in Lausanne.

 ##### => 3-layer heatmap (points, per quartier, continuous)